philipempl/philipempl.de/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Department of Information Systems
+- name: Department of Information Systems (University of Regensburg)
   url: https://www.uni-regensburg.de/wirtschaftswissenschaften/wi-pernul/startseite/index.html

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include IoT security and digital twins.

 # Interests to show in About widget
 interests:
-- Digital Twin
+- Digital Twins
-- (Industrial) Internet of Things
+- Internet of Things Security
+- Security Orchestration, Automation and Response
 - Security Analytics

 # Education to show in About widget